Fredrik Eklund Net Worth: How ‘MDLNY’ Star Is Using Fame To Help Homeless Kids

 Fredrik Eklund is always talking about how he’s one of the best brokers in New York.
-He often uses social media to share the amount of sales he’s been able to make in a single week and Fredrik will gladly brag about records in hopes of getting more sales.
+He often uses social media to share the number of sales he’s been able to make in a single week, and Fredrik will gladly brag about records in hopes of getting more sales.
 And while Fredrik’s reported net worth is around $30 million, one can imagine that he has quite the influence because of his role on Million Dollar Listing: New York.
 And it sounds like Eklund is ready to do something awesome with his money and his famous platform from the twice-nominated Emmy show.

 According to a new Instagram post, Fredrik Eklund is now revealing that he has been working on something great behind the scenes.
-While selling apartments, buildings and new construction to excited couples, Fredrik Eklund is now revealing that he has been working on something great behind the scenes.
-While selling apartments, buildings and new construction to excited couples, customers, and business people, he has also been working on something for children behind the scenes.
+While selling apartments, buildings, and new construction to excited couples, Fredrik Eklund is now revealing that he has been working on something great behind the scenes.
 Over the weekend, Fredrik announced that he’s using portions of his $30 million net worth to help children in need.

 Winter wonderland. ❄️ (part 2)